inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/212-understanding-inasafe.rst

 **Learning Objectives**

-- Understand the concept of hazard, exposure, and impact data
+- Understand the concept of hazard, exposure and impact data
 - Understand how to determine impact
 - Understand the |project_name| interface
 - Add hazard data